Written by: Felicity Flores

 Moreover, in 1974, Mariann Olden, a eugenicist, stated in a self-published work that “ Einstein’s IQ was 205.

-By 1976, while reviewing the book Einstein: The Life and Times by R.W.Clark, one magazine article writer asserted that “It has been estimated that Einstein’s IQ- Intelligence Quotient- was higher than that of any human being who has ever lived.
+By 1976, while reviewing the book Einstein: The Life and Times by R.W.Clark, one magazine article writer asserted, “It has been estimated that Einstein’s IQ- Intelligence Quotient- was higher than that of any human being who has ever lived.

 Frost and Moore, in a nurturing book called The Little Boy Book: A Guide to the First Eight Years, published in 1986, professed without any evidence that Einstein had a calculated IQ score of around 200.